 I witnessed an unforgettable conversation at the NY Public Library between Nico Muhly, the youngest composer to premier at the Met Opera, and Ira Glass, host of This American Life.
-Muhly frequently spoke of obsession and how composers deep dive into complicated and sometimes century old music just to uncover one small dissonant sound: creative obsession taking them down a rabbit hole and back again, sparking a love affair, and rekindling fresh stories and sounds.
+Muhly frequently spoke of obsession and how composers deep dive into complicated and sometimes century old music just to uncover one small dissonant sound; creative obsession taking them down a rabbit hole, sparking a love affair, and rekindling fresh stories and sounds.

-We romance our goals by sitting in the center of our intrinsic interest.
+We romance our goals by sitting in the center of our curiosity,

-By dressing the part and serenading our muse.
-By taking the goal by the the balls (yes, goals have cojones) and saying, I’m with you darling, let’s go.
+by dressing the part and serenading our muse, and by taking the goal by the the balls, (yes, goals have cojones) and saying, I’m with you darling, let’s go.

 It’s a smoking hot entanglement.

 If obsession seems too prickly, try romancing the creative fires through reverence and prayer – by asking to be uplifted and pushed to the edge of your calling.

 Kneel before the Gods and ask, “What will you have me do next?”